Dynamic-Book/doc/4-Explanations/400-Discussion/Discussion-with-Georges-Khaznadar.md

-*A discussion about the Dybo project with Georges Khaznadar, an experienced French teacher in the field of sciences and computer deveployments in schools.
+*A discussion about the Dybo project with Georges Khaznadar, an experienced French teacher in the field of sciences and computer deployments in schools.
 April 2023*

 ***